DukeEnglish/chatllm/index.md

 I am working on NLP problems now.
 Feel free to contact me via wechat: 547160794.
 I am open to make friends with you. :D

+My research interests focus on: **Natural Language Processing** (e.g., Dialogue system, question answering, knowledge graphetc.), Deep Learning, Machine Learning in Education and Psychology.

-Also things about education, economy and management are interesting to me too.
+Also things about **Psychology**, **Education**, economy and management are also interesting to me.
+By our words we will be justified :).

 ## Vision
 Enable Humanity